Sony17/porfolio_template/README.md

 Porfolio Template

-  This is thr basic framework made in html ,css and js to customise your own portfolio
+  This is the basic framework made in html ,css and js to customise your own portfolio